maveniverse/mima/README.md

 ```

 To use MIMA from within Maven, this is the only dependency needed.
 Logging backend is not needed either, it is
 provided by Maven itself.
-This runtime activates **only when runs within Maven** and remains dormant when standalone,
+This runtime activates **only when runs within Maven**, remains dormant otherwise,
 and has no transitive dependencies.
 In case of libraries intended to work in both modes, inside but outside of Maven
 as well, this dependency may be always present.